 Mold might seem like a minor roofing problem, among others, but the mold damage can become irreparable over time.
-If left untreated, it can gradually make your roof so unstable that it might require replacement.
-Therefore, the best way to avoid expensive roof repairs and protect your investment is to have regular maintenance against mold.
+If left untreated, it can gradually make your roof so unstable that it might require Roof Replacement.
+Therefore, the best way to avoid expensive Roof Repairs and protect your investment is to have regular maintenance against mold.

 That said, removing fungus, mildew, and mold stains from roof shingles is no easy feat.
 And for this reason, many property owners rely on experienced roofing contractors to get the job done.